-If an abutting road is necessary for access into the subject Plan, then the name of that abutting road should be shown on the subject Plan, and the subject Plan will be made In Order for Dealings subject to the approval of that abutting Plan if it is not already approved.
+If an abutting road is necessary for access into the subject Plan, then the name of that abutting road shall be shown on the subject Plan, and the subject Plan will be made In Order for Dealings subject to the approval of that abutting Plan if it is not already approved.

-In those infrequent cases where an abutting public or private road, ROW, PAW, drain reserve or waterway is not located exactly by other dimensions sufficient extra external surround dimensions should be added to the Plan to indicate the position and extent of that abuttal.
+In those infrequent cases where an abutting public or private road, ROW, PAW, drain reserve or waterway is not located exactly by other dimensions, sufficient extra external surround dimensions should be added to the Plan to indicate the position and extent of that abuttal.

 Abutting railway reserves (Crown or Freehold) are shown with the Plan number and labelled ‘RAILWAY’.